gen-codes/livedom/README.md

 # livedom WIP

-A react clone using web components and static transformations to make react components with hooks much faster.
+A react clone using web components and static code transformations to make react components with hooks much faster.